pabloelt/pabloelt.github.io/content/project/project8/index.md

 Note that only 15 stores have not made a purchase in the last 3 months, so targeted campaigns can be implemented to reactivate these specific stores.

 ### 3.5 Sprint Week 5
 {style="color: #BBDEFC; font-weight: normal"}

 <text style='color: #BBDEFC; font-weight: normal;'>Task 1.
 Recommendation system</text>

-In the fifth sprint week, we have received the next email from the Strategy Director.
+In the fifth sprint week, we have received the last email from the Marketing Director asking for a basic recommendation system based on the historical purchase of each of the stores.

+{{< figure src="/project8/sw5_task1.png" title="Sprint Week 5.
+Task 1." >}}

 ---